 Plan your meals

 For an overnight backpacking trip, plan for dinner, breakfast and a couple of lunches.
 Avoid heavy items such as cans and opt for light-weight options such as those that are freeze-dried.
-Perishable items are typically off the menu such as eggs and milk however, you can get these in the powdered from.
+Perishable items are typically off the menu such as eggs and milk.
+You can however get these in the powdered from.
 You’ll also want to bring snacks, such as trail mix or protein bars.
 It’s important to plan your meals ahead and it’s always better to bring too much than too little in this case.

 Choose an Easy Route